deepikamakkar/CapstoneProject/README.md

 ##### Contact and Further Information
-For inquiries, please contact Amandeep Chawla at makkar.deepika@gmail.com.
+For inquiries, please contact Deepika Makkar at makkar.deepika@gmail.com.